globoglobito/Python-Guide/README.md

 #nobody.name # AttributeError! no longer exists
 ```

-### Ofcourse its better if you assign instance specific attributes if you are gonna keep adding them everytime.
+### Of course, it’s better if you assign instance specific attributes if you are gonna keep adding them every time.
-You create this attributesd using the __innit__ function.
+You create these attributes using the __innit__ function.

 ```python